-Participants had access to up to $1 million over four or five years with the goal of allowing participants to take transformative rather than incremental steps to remain artistically relevant, effective and excellent while ensuring long-term financial viability.
+Participants had access to up to $1 million of Change Capital over four or five years with the goal of allowing participants to take transformative rather than incremental steps to remain artistically relevant, effective and excellent while ensuring long-term financial viability.

 In the right-hand column of this page, you can navigate to a compelling case study for each of the ten participating organizations that concisely summarizes the highlights and lessons learned.
 (These are available as a single pdf here.)
 And, we invite you to review and download the key publications produced via the initiative below.

 Center Theatre Group, Los Angeles, CA